imurashka/HexagonalLib/README.md

 _I was highly inspired by this article: [https://www.redblobgames.com/grids/hexagons/](https://www.redblobgames.com/grids/hexagons/) and this repo is mostly just C# implementation of it.
 Recommended for reading.
 Here I will describe some technical details regarding implementation._

-## Hexagonal grid initialization
+## Hexagonal grid

-To use hexagonal grids you need to create [HexagonalGrid](src\HexagonalLib\HexagonalGrid.cs) and initialize it with grid type and inscribed radius of hex.
+To use hexagonal grids you need to create [HexagonalGrid](src/HexagonalLib/HexagonalGrid.cs) and initialize it with grid type and inscribed radius of hex.

 ```C#
 var grid = new HexagonalGrid(HexagonalGridType.PointyEven, 1.0f);
 ```

-Grids layouts and orientations are merged to one enum [HexagonalGridType](src\HexagonalLib\HexagonalGridType.cs).
+Grids layouts and orientations are merged to one enum [HexagonalGridType](src/HexagonalLib/HexagonalGridType.cs).

 *   PointyOdd - Horizontal layout shoves odd rows right [odd-r]
 *   PointyEven - Horizontal layout shoves even rows right [even-r]